sajidinfo/Interviews/UpdatedQuestions/01-ScreeningRound.md

 ### 16. Can you describe your experience with version control?
 **Answer:**
-I have experience using Git for version control, including managing branches, resolving conflicts, and collaborating on GitHub.
-I also work with SVN using TortoiseSVN.
+I have experience using  SVN for version control, including managing branches, resolving conflicts.
+I also work on Git and github.

 ---

-### 17. How do you handle criticism?
+### 17. How do you handle criticism (matlab sudhar ke liye suggestion)?
 **Answer:**
-I see criticism as an opportunity to improve.
 I listen carefully, evaluate the feedback, and apply it to enhance my skills and work.

 ---